 For many people, learning to draw in the abdominals is a difficult process.
 As mentioned above, most people are used to working their core by developing the rectus abdominis muscles through conventional methods such as crunches, sit-ups, and other flexion/extension exercises.
 Remember, these exercises push out the abdominal wall.
 We want to pull the abdominal wall in.
 The concept of drawing in is the exact opposite of rectus abdominis training.
 It is the process where you pull IN your abdominal wall.

 Five exercises that focus on drawing in the abdominal muscles include:

 - Foot-hand bear crawl

 Let’s take a closer look at these exercises:

 1) The lying draw-in maneuver (tummy vacs)

 My clients are familiar with the movement that I call “tummy vacuums.”
-I have had people young and old perform and have success with them.
+I have had people from varying fitness levels and demographics have success with them.

 - To learn how to do perform tummy vacuums, visit my article “Get a Strong Core with the Lying Drawn-In Maneuver (“Tummy Vacuums”)“.

 The foot-hand crawl, which is known by many as the bear crawl, is an essential skill to add to your fitness program.
 Apply this exercise to your workout routine and you will build mobility, flexibility, balance, coordination, and strength throughout your body – especially in your core, hips, and shoulders.
 It will improve your connection with nature and it will also tone and flatten your belly, especially your transverse abdominis.